kuyen-labs/fuul-sdk/README.md

 const fuul = new Fuul(settings);
 ```

-By this way, you’ll be available to use Fuul as a global object in any of your files, so you don’t have to create a new instance every time.
+This way you’ll be able to use Fuul as a global object in any of your files, so you don’t have to create a new instance every time.

-- Please note that `projectId` is not required when you initialize Fuul sdk, but it is mandatory in order to send a `“connect_wallet”` event.
+- Please note that `projectId` is not required when you initialize Fuul SDK, but it is mandatory in order to send a `“connect_wallet”` event.
 But don’t worry, you can send it later as an argument using the `Fuul.sendEvent()` method if needed (please refer to section 3 of this guide)

 ## 3. Verifying the connection to Fuul SDK